News & Updates

 Lori L. Tharps

 Lori L. Tharps is an associate professor of journalism at Temple University, an award-winning author, freelance journalist and popular speaker.
-A graduate of Columbia University’s Graduate School of Journalism she has been a staff reporter at Vibe magazine and then a correspondent for Entertainment Weekly.
-She has written for Ms., Glamour, Suede, Vogue Black, Caribbean Life, Grid Philadelphia, xoJane.com and Essence magazines.
+She has written for Ms., Glamour, Suede, Vogue Black, Caribbean Life, Grid Philadelphia, xoJane.com, Vibe, Entertainment Weekly, and Essence magazines.